Zowie EC2-A – Review

 The hype around this mouse has been insane in certain parts of the gaming community, and that, to me, is entirely justified.
 I’m usually pretty keen on finding flaws in hyped up products or shows (yes, I’m that kinda guy) but I can say with full confidence that this is one of the best mice I’ve ever had the pleasure of using.

-The shape of the EC2-A is the best that I’ve ever had, the sensor didn’t trip up once, the clicks feel satisfying and consistent – it’s everything you need out of a competitive gaming mouse.
-The mouse fit perfectly for my style of grip, but I am pretty confident that all grip styles will work with this mouse (depending on the size of your hands) because of its pretty safe shape.
+The shape of the EC2-A is the best that I’ve ever had, the sensor didn’t trip up once, the clicks feel satisfying and consistent, … The mouse fit perfectly for my style of grip, but I am pretty confident that all grip styles will work with this mouse (depending on the size of your hands) because of its pretty safe shape.

 It’s not all perfect though; the side buttons can sometimes feel a bit mushy and cheap.
 The scroll wheel is also pretty loud and feels ‘just okay,’ though having an okay scroll wheel is by no means a downside.

-In summary, if you are looking for a top tier gaming mouse the Zowie EC2-A definitely deserves a spot on the top of your list with its absolutely amazing shape, perfect feel, light weight, flawless sensor, precise buttons and top tier performance.
+In summary, if you are looking for a top tier gaming mouse the Zowie EC2-A definitely deserves a spot on the top of your list with its absolutely amazing shape, light weight, precise buttons and top tier performance.

 Please let us know what you think in the comments below.
 Cheers.